-WAN designer Michael Waters designed the store's 2008 San Diego County Fair Manager's awardwinning display.

-From a simple yard doctor call where an experienced horticulturist will visit your property to answer your plant questions, diagnose plant maladies or make some general planting suggestions, to a full landscape makeover at the hands of our experienced landscape designers.
+WAN designer Michael Waters designed the store's 2008 San Diego County Fair Manager's awardwinning display call where an experienced horticulturist will visit your property to answer your plant questions, diagnose plant maladies or make some general planting suggestions, to a full landscape makeover at the hands of our experienced landscape designers.
 Here's a more detailed look at the services.